azuredemoenvironment/ade/CONTRIBUTING.md

 make changes to the ADE codebase and test them locally within that container.
-Unless you modify ADE Shell code (e.g. `profile.ps1`), you should not need to restart the container; your changes are reflected immediately thanks to the Docker volume mount in the `docker run` command you used to start the container.
+Unless you modify ADE Shell code (e.g. `profile.ps1`), you should not need to restart the container; your changes are reflected immediately thanks to the volume mount in the `docker run` command used to start the container.

 If you leave your container running and your login token expires, you can run the `Login` command from the ADE prompt to refresh your session.
 If you want to